Akai MPK Mini Mk3 vs Arturia KeyStep Pro: A Comprehensive Comparison Guide

 How does the built-in sequencer in Arturia KeyStep Pro enhance its usage?

 The built-in sequencer in the Arturia KeyStep Pro is a major advantage for users who are into music production.
 It allows musicians to sequence and control multiple hardware synthesizers or modules with just one device.
 This gives users more control over their sound and offers opportunities for intricate layering and composition.
-Moreover, it has four-track polyphonic sequencing which means you can play four different sequences at once, allowing for complex musical arrangements.
+Moreover, it has u003cbu003efour-track polyphonic sequencingu003c/bu003e which means you can play four different sequences at once, allowing for complex musical arrangements.

 In what ways does the compact size of Akai MPK Mini Mk3 contribute to its utility?